Southampton Citybus: Privatisation

 The council sold the company to its employees in 1993 for around £3 million.
 Following this Citybus introduced sixteen natural gas powered Dennis Dart buses into regular service, the largest such fleet in the UK.
 Much of the fleet of 160 buses was replaced during this period, and the company was profitable.

 Purchase by First

 On 28 July 1997 the company was purchased by FirstGroup for around £11 million.
 After a brief period where the name was kept, the service became First Southampton, and later part of First Hampshire & Dorset.
-In 2014, First Hampshire & Dorset introduced a new brand for high-frequency routes in Southampton, City Red, with a red variant of the First livery, marking a return of the traditional Southampton colour.
+In 2014, First Hampshire & Dorset introduced a new brand for high-frequency routes in Southampton, CityRed, with a red variant of the First livery, marking a return of the traditional Southampton colour, although eventually all buses sported the CityRed branding.
 Some of these buses carry the slogan "Southampton's city buses".
-After 25 years of operations in 2022, First announced they would withdraw their "CityRed" bus services from Southampton in February 2023.
+In 2022, after 25 years of operations, First announced they would withdraw their CityRed bus services from Southampton in February 2023.